flaxandteal/flaxandteal-website/content/pages/team.md

 ### Kanika Miglani | Data Science & Analysis
 ![Kanika.png](/images/Kanika.png)</br>

 [Kanika](https://www.linkedin.com/in/kanika-miglani-538a06137/) joined us to add to our machine learning and data science analytics skill-sets.
-Kanika has a Masters in Mathematics and Statistics from the Indian Institute of Technology and is an experienced data scientist with a background in Python, ML and R.
+Kanika has a Masters in Mathematics and Statistics from the Indian Institute of Technology and is an experienced data scientist with a background in Python, ML and R. Kanika has experience mentoring companies to enhance digital transformation and innovation, with client's stating: "Kanika has been a great help and mentor to Genysys Engine.
+Thanks to Kanika's knowledge and guidance we have been able to analyze, learn & expand our Deep Learning models."

 ### Sharon Ingram | Cloud Architect
 ![Sharon.png](/images/Sharon.png) </br>